upengareri/upengareri.github.io/_posts/2020-02-14-analytics_for_github_website.markdown

 <h2 style="color: #55acee; font-size:26px; font-family: 'Lucida Grande'">3.
 Get Tracking ID from Google Analytics Website</h2>

-The next step is to go to (analytics.google.com/)[https://analytics.google.com/] and create a _tracking ID_.
+The next step is to go to [analytics.google.com](https://analytics.google.com/analytics) and create a _tracking ID_.

 To create a tracking ID for your website you need to register your website.
-To do that create a property and fill the simple details asked.
+To do that go to admin -> create a property and fill the simple details asked.

 <h2 style="color: #55acee; font-size:26px; font-family: 'Lucida Grande'">4.
 Copy the Tracking ID</h2>